Growing the ethical and sustainability movements…

-Our work began over 20 years ago, long before the concept of ethical companies and brands had become prevalent in the mainstream.
+But, our work actually began over 20 years ago, long before the concept of ethical companies and brands had become prevalent in the mainstream.
 It was clear by the 1990s, that our world was suffering at the hands of unethical companies.
 In the pursuit of profits, companies were routinely causing widespread damage to millions of people, animals and the wider environment.
-Unethical company practices in the late 20th century spread appalling misinformation through campaigns which denied that carbon emissions cause climate change; that smoking causes cancer; that oxycontin is addictive; that formula is best for all babies.
-The ethical issues faced by multinational corporations were manifold and rife.
+And, unethical company practices in the late 20th century spread appalling misinformation through campaigns which denied that carbon emissions cause climate change; that smoking causes cancer; that oxycontin is addictive; that formula is best for all babies.

 Corporate political donations to both left and right parties routinely warped law-making democracies away from citizens and in favour of serving corporate interests.
 Big brands were free to sell us whatever they wanted, and not what we needed.